KurtE/Raspberry_Pi/Readme.md

     pcm.!default sysdefault:Device

+If linking with -lasound  fails, I have seen on the net two answers.

+The first is to create a link, such that your code will use which ever version of the library you have made your link to (in the case of multiple versions.)

+The other is to change the link to be more explicit and and do something like -l:libasound.so.2

+As for espeak.
+I am just missing the file /usr/include/espeak/speak_lib.h

 Next up, install ESpeak, which also relies on a library portaudio.
 I downloaded the most recent package for portaudio from www.portaudio.com.
 I extracted it and then: